 Here are a selection of short stories from patients and family members who have been brave enough to tell their story.
 We receive thousands of stories to our helpline every year, if you have been affected by any of these issues in these stories and want to talk confidentially to one of our independent and trained helpline staff, then you can get in touch via our online submission form, or by calling us on 020 8423 8999.
 Please note, in some instances we may have used actors' images and alternative names to protect the patient's identity.

 Patient Stories Review

 We believe it is really important that patients and their families get the opportunity to tell their story so that they can start on the path of recovery.
 Part of that recovery process is knowing that by sharing your story you can help prevent others having to undergo the same traumatic ordeal.
 In some cases it is also about seeking the truth behind what really happened when a loved one was in the hands of a health and social care provider that didn't fulfil their oath and duty of care.
-That's why every year we take on casework, promote campaigns, represent the patient voice at all levels of governance and publish the stories of people who have received inadequate care.
+That's why every year we listen carefully to patients, promote campaigns, represent the patient voice at all levels of Government and publish the stories of people who have received inadequate care.

 The PHSO - The labyrinth of bureaucracy

 This document is a follow-up report to The Patients Association report on the Parliamentary and Health Service Ombudsman, “The ‘Peoples’ Ombudsman – How it Failed us”.
 On the PSHO’s own website they recognise the common complaints raised about their own service but from what we hear, nothing seems to have improved and lessons do not appear to have been learnt.
 People describe “battling the PHSO” and that they have “no intention to give in without a fight” which we believe must be the opposite of what people should have to do when engaging with the so called last resort of complaints.
 We continue to hear similar feedback from patients on a weekly basis.

 The Patients Association strongly believes that the complaint process can and must improve.

 To read this follow up report, click here.